Give Back Gifts - Kids Presents That Help Others

 Support Groups that Do Good

 You can support many worthwhile non-profit groups whose work represents an incredible gift for all ages, all year long.
 At Oxfam Unwrapped, you can purchase any number of items that will be sent to people who really need them around the world.
 Everything from fruit trees to school fees, a $39 goat or $98 to bring water to a school, to calves to bees to bridges can be given as gifts.
-You'll receive a card that explains how your gift helps fight poverty.
+Your giftee will receive a very clever card that explains how your gift helps fight poverty.

 Heifer International is another great charitable organization with a stronger focus on giving animals to impoverished people around the world.
-Their online holiday catalog is full of stories about cows ($500) that helped families build new houses, sheep ($120) that provided warm coats for children in winter, and the chickens ($20) that fed them.
-Their work with Seeds of Change allows donors to give from $150 to anti-poverty projects in the US.
+Their online holiday catalog is full of stories about cows ($500) that helped families build new houses, sheep ($120) that provided warm coats for children in winter, chickens ($20) that fed them, and trees ($10) that helped farmers in Appalachia.
+This year, partial contributions from $10 and up are pooled with others to fulfill these needed gift items.

 The World Vision Gift Catalog offers a similar program that funds hundreds of life changing, life-saving opportunities to help children and families.
-The Christian giving organization offers more than 100 gifts ranging in price from $20 to $20,000 that can be purchased in the name of a family member or friend.
+The Christian giving organization offers more than 100 gifts ranging in price from $17 (seeds) 20 to $1,500 (school supplies) and up, donations that can be purchased in the name of a family member or friend.
 The gift recipient in turn receives a special card describing the gift that was purchased and the impact it will have in the life of a person in need.

 Train Young Minds in a Compassionate World View